 Goodwill and indefinite-lived intangible asset impairment testing.
-Our goodwill balance of \$319,299,000 as of March 31, 2017 is subject to impairment testing.
+Our goodwill balance of \$347,434,000 as of March 31, 2018 is subject to impairment testing.
 We test goodwill for impairment at least annually, as of the end of February, and more frequently whenever events occur or circumstances change that indicate there may be impairment.
 These events or circumstances could include a significant long-term adverse change in the business climate, poor indicators of operating performance, or a sale or disposition of a significant portion of a reporting unit.

 We test goodwill at the reporting unit level, which is one level below our operating segment.
 We identify our reporting units by assessing whether the components of our operating segment constitute businesses for which discrete financial information is available and segment management regularly reviews the operating results of those components.
 We also aggregate components that have similar economic characteristics into single reporting units (for example, similar products and / or services, similar long-term financial results, product processes, classes of customers, or in circumstances where the components share assets or other resources and have other economic interdependencies).
 We have four reporting units, only two of which have goodwill.
-Duff-Norton and Rest of Products reporting units have goodwill totaling \$9,555,000, and \$309,744,000, respectively, at March 31, 2017.
+Duff-Norton and Rest of Products reporting units have goodwill totaling \$9,721,000, and \$337,713,000, respectively, at March 31, 2018.

 When we evaluate the potential for goodwill impairment, we assess a range of qualitative factors including, but not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for our products and services, regulatory and political developments, entity specific factors such as strategy, and changes in key personnel and overall financial performance.
-If, after completing this assessment, it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, we proceed to a two-step impairment test.
-We also proceed to the two-step model when economic or other business factors indicate that the fair value of our reporting units may have declined since our last quantitative test.
-We performed the qualitative assessment as of February 28, 2017 and determined that the two-step goodwill impairment test should be performed for both the Rest of Products reporting unit and the Duff-Norton reporting unit due to volatility in our stock price and other changes in our business during fiscal 2017.
+If, after completing this assessment, it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, we proceed to a quantitative impairment test.
+We also proceed to the quantitative model when economic or other business factors indicate that the fair value of our reporting units may have declined since our last quantitative test.
+We performed the qualitative assessment as of February 28, 2018 and determined that it was not more likely than not that the fair value of each of our reporting units was less than that its applicable carrying value.
+Accordingly, we did not perform the quantitative goodwill impairment test for any of our reporting units during fiscal 2018.